DeclarativeHub/ReactiveKit/README.md

 name.bindTo(nameLabel)
 ```

-> Method `bindTo` internally uses `observe` so it will update the target object on the main thread (queue) by default.
+> Observables provided by ReactiveUIKit will update the target object on the main thread (queue) by default.
 That means that you can update the observable from a background thread without worrying how your UI will be updated - it will always happen on the main thread.
 You can change default behaviour by passing another exection context to the `bindTo` method.

 ## Observable Collections